knjean26/FVM_Compound_protocol/src/test/test_sh/README.md

         ./firovm-cli generatetoaddress 200 <your address>

 3. Run `./firovm-cli getnewaddress` to create an address that will be use in test cases.
-You will need 2 address.
-One for sender and another one for receiver.

-4. Copy and paste `senderAddress`, `receiverAddress`, and `contractAddress` at the beginning of each test file.
+4. Copy and paste `senderAddress` and `contractAddress` at the beginning of each test file.
+Include your ABI for each contract, name it `interface.json` and set a path to variable at the beginning of each test file.

-    test_sh/Comptroller.sh

-        senderAddress="<senderAddress>"
-        receiverAddress="<receiverAddress>"
-        contractAddress="<contractAddress>"
+    test_sh/test_setupMycToken.sh

+        myCTokenAddress=<cUSDT address>
+        cUSDTinterfaceJSON=<path to interface.json>

+        myUSDTAddress=<USDT address>
+        USDTinterfaceJSON=<path to interface.json>

+        senderAddress=<sender address>

     Note: spaces are not allowed, so please be careful!